youyoumu/kiku/apps/docs/src/migration.md

 outline: deep
 ---

-# Switching from other note types
+# Switching From Other Note Types

 ## Switching from [Lapis](https://github.com/donkuri/lapis)